bitcraft/pytmx/readme.md

 ===============================================================================

 For bugs or feature requests, please use the issues feature of github.
-For all other general questions, join me on IRC at freenode.net #pygame.
+For all other general questions, join me on Discord https://discord.gg/2taTP4aYR6

 Design Goals and Features